 Back in the day, one man earned his living as a lifeguard and installer of sprinkler systems.
 With $5,000 that he saved up, he became a penny stock trader and later set up his own investment firm in 1960, thanks to a $50,000 loan from his father-in-law.

 Later, this firm would use and develop computer technology that would become the foundation for NASDAQ.
 Through the next four decades, he became one of the most respected investment gurus in Wall Street, known for giving investors double-digit returns ranging 12-15 percent during the best years.
 He was by all accounts, a financial genius.

-Total losses in Madoff’s pyramid or Ponzi (named after the originator of the scheme, Italian immigrant Charles Ponzi) scheme was estimated at $50 to $65 billion.
-Rich investors including Hollywood icon Steven Spielberg, HSBC and the Royal Bank of Scotland lost money but the real tragedy was visited upon small investors, most of whom lost their life savings and retirement funds.
+Total losses in Madoff’s pyramid or Ponzi (named after the originator of the scheme, Italian immigrant Charles Ponzi) scheme was estimated at $50 billion to $65 billion.
+Rich investors including Hollywood icon Steven Spielberg, HSBC and the Royal Bank of Scotland lost money, but the real tragedy was visited upon small investors, most of whom lost their life savings and retirement funds.

-In a 2008 report by The Telegraph quoted one of the lawyers who represented some of Madoff’s clients as saying, “I can’t believe that there aren’t other Madoffs out there.”
+A 2008 report by The Telegraph quoted one of the lawyers who represented some of Madoff’s clients as saying, “I can’t believe that there aren’t other Madoffs out there.”

 We take a look at advice from several financial gurus on finding the right money coach and avoiding frauds.

 The website Financial Mentor was founded by Todd TresiDder, an entrepreneur, and financial coach, and he posted a list of warning signals that warn against financial gurus who may only be defrauding clients.

 Tresidder’s background and credentials are published on the website, and he says his expertise is proven by his own financial history: from having zero assets at 23 years old to becoming a self-made millionaire at 35, allowing him to retire early from his job as a hedge fund investment manager.